chenchugokuljangam13/chenchugokuljangam13/README.md

 ## 🔭 About

-I am a B.Tech in Computer Science Engineering graduate from Sree Rama Engineering College, with a strong foundation in programming, data analytics, and cloud computing.
+I am a B.Tech in Computer Science Engineering graduate from JNTU University, with a strong foundation in programming, data analytics, and cloud computing.
 Graduated in 2024, I am eager to contribute to a dynamic team, driven by continuous learning and dedication.
 Actively seeking challenging roles in software engineering and data analytics to apply my skills and grow professionally.